ShinyTrinkets/twofold.js/README.md

 > $ echo 'sun / moon ? \<emoji_sun_moon />' | 2fold<br />
 > $ echo 'emoji time hehe \<emoji_clock />' | 2fold

+For the full list of tags, check the [src/functions](src/functions) folder.

 All tags can be specified as camelCase (eg: emojiClock), or separated by underline (eg: emoji_clock).

 ### Notes

-* TwoFold is designed for Node.js.
-It will work on browsers with small changes, but I think it wouldn't make much sense if you're not working with files.
-* As for the Operating System, this is tested on Linux and MacOS and "Should just work ™" on Windows, but I haven't tested it.
+* it is tested on Linux and MacOS and "Should just work ™" on Windows, but I haven't tested it.
-* TwoFold is a free & open-source software that comes **without warranty of any kind** that it works "as expected".
-The maintainers are trying really hard to write quality code and tests, but there will be bugs and there are risks to lose your valuable data.
-Always make copies and backups, to make sure your data is safe.
+* it is a free & open-source software that comes **without warranty of any kind** that it works "as expected".
+The maintainers are trying really hard to write quality code and tests, but there will be bugs and there are risks to lose your valuable data. **Always make copies and backups, to make sure your data is safe**.

 ## Similar libraries